Science policy of the second Trump administration: Reactions and consequences

 Largely made by executive order, the cuts are drawing many lawsuits and marches and rallies against them.

 By February 2025, the scale of funding in question began raising concerns of "brain drain", and 75% of scientists responding to a March survey by Nature were considering leaving the country.
 On March 31, an open letter for the American people was published, warning the danger of attacks on science from the Trump administration, including threats to universities, federal grant cancelations and ideological funding reviews, mass federal government layoffs, resignations and censorship.
 It was signed by over 1,900 scientists of the National Academies of Sciences, Engineering and Medicine.
 The letter stated "We see real danger in this moment, [...]
 We hold diverse political beliefs, but we are united as researchers in wanting to protect independent scientific inquiry.
 We are sending this SOS to sound a clear warning: the nation's scientific enterprise is being decimated. [...]
 If our country's research enterprise is dismantled, we will lose our scientific edge. [...]
 The damage to our nation's scientific enterprise could take decades to reverse."

 By April, US scientists are reportedly looking for career opportunities abroad in greater numbers due to the administration's slashing of science funding and workforce numbers, with a 32% increase in applications for jobs abroad and a 35% increase in US-based users browsing jobs abroad, with economists considering which other countries might benefit most.

 In June, over 300 NIH staff signed the Bethesda Declaration condemning mass layoffs and program cuts and calling on Jay Bhattacharya to restore funding to the agency.
 The letter was co-signed by thousands of scientists internationally and over 20 Nobel laureates.
 Also that month a federal judge ruled that the cutting of hundreds of NIH grants for ostensible focus on gender identity or DEI was "arbitrary and capricious" and ordered that grants be restored.

 Historian Paul Josephson compared the damage to American science done by the appointment of Robert F. Kennedy, Jr., to the promotion of Lysenkoism in the Stalinist Soviet Union over the correct biological understanding of genetics after the appointment of Trofim Lysenko in 1940.
 Josephson also compared the more general repression of science in the Soviet Union to Trumpist attacks on universities and scientific research.

+The 2026 International Congress of Mathematicians in Philadelphia was the target of a major boycott by over 2,300 mathematicians from 76+ countries due to Donald Trump policies on science and mathematics.